Socially Distant OS

 EventBus.Listen<MissionAbandonEvent>(OnMissionAbandon);

-Since we know all types of mission event will have a mission associated with them, we can define a common MissionEvent
+Since we know all types of mission event will have a mission associated with them, we can define a common MissionEvent class they all inherit from.

 public abstract class MissionEvent : Event